 About the Cache

-The cache is approximately 300 yards from the main station entrance and is a small micro/larger-than-average nano.
+The cache is approximately 300 metres from the main station entrance and is a micro.
 Stealth is definitely required for retrieval/replacement as the cache is close to a busy road.
 Access to the cache is certainly possible in a wheelchair although assistance would most likely be required for retrieval itself.
 Bring your own pen/pencil.

 Nearby SideTracked Caches